EDUCATIONAL ADMINISTRATION (EDAD)

 520-3 SCHOOL LAW.
 Analysis of state and federal statutes and case law, emphasizing needs of English language learners and students with disabilities.
 Prerequisite: EDAD 500 and program admission.

 525(a)-3 INSTRUCTIONAL LEADERSHIP & SUPERVISON: THEORY & RESEARCH.
-Research and theory related to the principal's supervisory role.
+Research and theory related to the instructional leadership.
 Emphasis on hiring, evaluation, and professional development of teachers.
 Prerequisites: EDAD 500 and program admission.

 525(b)-3 INSTRUCTIONAL LEADERSHIP & SUPERVISION: FIELD EXPERIENCE.
 A field-based internship.
 Prerequisites: EDAD 500, EDAD 525(a) can be concurrent with EDAD 525(a) and program admission.